AmirHammoutene/RiseOfEnigmas/readme.txt

 These are series of enigmas games.
 Enjoy thinking about puzzles.

-This 1.4 version contains :
+This 1.4.1 version contains :
-- Eulerian Graphs series (with time challenge)
+- Eulerian Graphs series (with online time challenge)

 ...but more types of enigmas are coming soon